 Most importantly, and this is something a lot of bloggers forget to do -

-Don’t forget to actually optimize your SERPS (search engine title and description) for better visibility and click conversions.
+Don't forget to actually optimize your SERPS (search engine title and description) for greater visibility and click conversions.
 Check out this post to learn more.

-So, guys and dolls, search engine traffic is crucial for your blog to become successful, we can agree on that.
+So, guys and dolls, search engine traffic are crucial for your blog to become successful; we can agree on that at least.

-That being said, please don’t rely on this single source alone for your traffic.
-It’s a mistake I made a long time ago.
+That being said, please don't rely on this single strategy alone for your traffic.
+It's a mistake I made myself a long time ago.
 I thought my traffic would always be there until, that is, Google released Penguin and Panda, and my organic traffic took a vertical nose dive.

 There are plenty of other reliable ways to drive traffic.

 Recommended SEO posts:

 How many times have you heard this advice.

 Starting a blog?
 Start your email list at the same time.
 Don't make the mistake of NOT growing your list.

 Well, I think most savvy bloggers know about the importance of building an email list.
 But, knowing and taking action are two different kettles of fish!